leersmathieu/payday2clicker/README.md

-# payday2clicker
+# CLICKER-GAME-PAYDAY-2
 Standalone repo for my clicker game

-# Contributor
+play it for free here : [GAME](https://leersmathieu.com/payday2clicker)

+## CONTRIBUTOR

 Morgan Mignot : Master of OOP
 Poney : Following development

 *A big thank's to all testers / feedbackers*

-play it for free here : [GAME](https://leersmathieu.com/payday2clicker)

 ## PATCHNOTE